apache/allura/pyforge/docs/guides/email.rst

 does not set the the headers for the reply properly.

-The nice thing about this is that it's pretty much already implemented for us via the meta plugin.
+The nice thing about this is that it's pretty much already implemented for us via the meta tool.

 This metadata syntax will let you set fields on tickets and otherwise interact with the system via e-mail, assuming you have such permissions.